Article 102 of the Treaty on the Functioning of the European Union: Bundling

 Bundling and tying are very similar, Whish indicates that bundling arises in a situation where two products are sold together in a single package at a single price.
 Bundling differs from tying merely because it lacks the element of compulsion.
 Issues of bundling have emerged in a series of complaints in Streetmap EU Ltd v Google Inc & Ors.
 Streetmap involved the interaction of competition between online search engines and competition between suppliers of online mapping services.
 The Court concluded that the creation of 'OneBox' did not have an appreciable effect on Streetmap's ability to compete.
 However, in a more recent decision, in 2018 the Commission fined Google €4.34 billion for illegal practices regarding Android mobile devices to strengthen dominance of Google's search engine.
-Earlier this year Google were fined a third time by the European Commission for abusing its market dominance by restricting third-party rivals from displaying search advertisements.
+In 2019 Google was fined a third time by the European Commission for abusing its market dominance by restricting third-party rivals from displaying search advertisements.